Ibiza is constantly evolving, so figuring out the best area to stay can be a conundrum for those who have never visited the island before.

 Playa d'en Bossa

-Ideal for: clubbers, nightlife, groups, budget
+Ideal for: clubbers, nightlife, groups, short stays

 Playa d'en Bossa knows how to party.
 This extremely popular resort has positioned itself as the hedonist capital of Ibiza.
 With all the action condensed along one stretch of road, you'll never be too far from the fiesta.

 There are quieter parts of the resort too, so know that staying here does not automatically mean noise.
-You'll find all ages here - it's far from just for people under the age of 25.
+You'll find all ages here - it's far from just being for people under the age of 25.

-Playa d'en Bossa is also well known for its daytime, beachside action.
-The beach is long and wide and is studded along its length with wonderful bars and restaurants – from glamorous beach clubs like Coco Beach or Nassau Beach Club to smaller local restaurants there is something for every taste.
-All make great spots from which to observe, have a great meal and sup cool cocktails.
+Playa d'en Bossa is also well known for its daytime, seafront action.
+The beach is long and wide and studded with wonderful beach bars and restaurants to choose from.

 Insider info